pancongliang/openshift/updating-clusters/updating-cluster-in-disconnected.md

   mirror.registry.example.com:8443/openshift/release-images  4.11.53-x86_64
   ```

-### Updating a cluster in a disconnected environment without the OpenShift Update Service
+### Upgrading a cluster in a disconnected environment without the OpenShift Update Service

 * Pausing a MachineHealthCheck resource
   ```